 Certain people view this garri soaking as a poor person’s meal.
 Those people need their heads examined or update their mindset.
-We believe this is a rich person’s food because of its simplicity, affordability, nutritional values; basically, garri benefits is plenty.
-Do you know how to eat gari?
+Among many Liberia foods, we believe this is a rich person’s food because of its simplicity, affordability, nutritional values; basically, garri benefits is plenty.
+Do you know what is cassava or what is yucca good for?
 This dish is simple and a nutritious in-between snack we love to eat when our old-ma (mother) is taking too long to cook dinner.
 Heck, some people eat it as garri drink.
 Could it be the Nigerians, Liberians, or Ghanaians?
-We are not beefing just soaking gari; one of the best west African food.
+We are not beefing just soaking gari; one of the best west African food recipes.
 Get a taste of three African countries that share a common food, gari.

 Well, you are wondering what Garri is, how it is prepared, eaten, and most certainly its benefits.

 What is Garri or Gari?

 Gari is dried cassava that is ground into grainy texture.
 Note, gari is sometimes spelled Garri depending on the country.
 This beloved West African food recipes is a staple product.
 People love it for many reasons, some of which are practical, nutritional, and affordability.
 We love it so much our beloved Gari yorkor recipe speaks for itself; Liberia foods showcase simple staple products used many ways.

 What is the feel of gari on the tongue, you must wonder?
 Well, the taste of garri may vary depending on the degree of fermentation.
 Basically, this concerns how long the cassava mash is left to ferment.
 In this respect, therefore, the longer the fermentation period, the sour garri will taste.
 On the other hand, fewer days of fermentation results in somewhat sweet garri.
 Few Liberia foods are fermented.